MomsFriendlyDevCo/Momsronomicon/interviews.md

 A general use job description suitable for web-devs.

-	Due to an upswing in projects we are seeking a coder with light to expert level expereience of NodeJS and/or front-end frameworks (specifically ExpressJS and AngularJS frameworks respectively).
-Other skills such as database knowledge or general *nix experience are desirable but non-essencial if the candidate is willing to learn new skills.
+	Due to an upswing in projects we are seeking a coder with light to expert level experience of NodeJS and/or front-end frameworks (specifically ExpressJS and AngularJS frameworks respectively).
+Other skills such as database knowledge or general *nix experience are desirable but non-essential if the candidate is willing to learn new skills.

 	Essential skill set: